nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Primary Tank:** When leveling up, Fighters reroll their Hit Points twice, and keep the best result.

 **Shield-Trained:** Fighters can use a Shield Bash with any one of their successful attack dice.
-After a bash, the Fighter loses the shield's Defense Beans until the start of their next turn in combat.
+After a bash, the Fighter loses the shield's Defense bonus until the start of their next turn in combat.

 **Two-Hander:** When using a two-handed weapon, Fighters roll an *extra* damage die with their attacks, applying the result to all attacks that hit.